jdeisenberg/icljs/_sources/map_function.rst

 Something Important Just Happened
 ====================================
 Up to this point, all of the arguments to functions have been raw data, like numbers and strings.
 This is the first time you have seen a function as an argument to another function.
 I deliberately used the ``(def)`` form instead of ``(defn)`` to remind you that you can bind a function to a symbol, just as you can bind numbers or strings or lists to symbols.
-In ClojureScript, functions may be considered as just another type of data that you can bind to symbols and pass to and from other functions.
+In ClojureScript, functions may be considered as another type of data that you can bind to symbols and pass to and from other functions.
 That’s exactly what has happened here: I passed the ``discount`` function as an argument to the ``map`` function.

 When you have a function like ``map`` that takes another function as an argument, it is referred to as a *higher-order function*.
 (If a function returns another function as a result |---| yes, this is possible |---| it is also a higher-order function.)